muhammad-usama-sardar/ietf-seal-charter/README.md

 # Scope

-The Secure Evidence and Attestation Layer (SEAL) WG will document a set of use cases that protocols such as (D)TLS should be able to support.
-It will initially deliver a Standards Track protocol that meets these use cases and enables peer or mutual attestation for (D)TLS using the extension and/or exporter features of D(TLS).
+The Secure Evidence and Attestation Layer (SEAL) WG will initially deliver a Standards Track protocol that enables peer or mutual attestation for (D)TLS using the extension and/or exporter features of D(TLS).

-Such a mechanism would allow an entity to produce Evidence or an Attestation Result about itself for another party to evaluate.
+Such a protocol would allow an entity to produce Evidence or an Attestation Result about itself for another party to evaluate.

 This protocol will also describe a minimum subset of properties